Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Optimal control problem

 Optimal control problems are initially posed in continuous time and seek to optimize a cost function over the state $x$ and control actions $u$, while satisfying a set of (nonlinear) inequality and equality constraints.
 For the remainder of the work, the focus is on the nonlinear continuous Bolza problem~\cite{Huntington2007AdvancementAA}:

-This infinite dimensional generic OCP in~\eqref{eq:generic_ocp} is transcribed into a finite dimensional NLP, most often with discrete time variables on a fine time grid in $[t_0,t_f]$.
-The dynamics $f(x,u)$ are discretized into $f_d$ and the integral of the Lagrange term $l(x,u)$ is approximated by a finite sum over the discrete nodes:
+This infinite dimensional generic OCP in~\eqref{eq:generic_ocp} is transcribed into a finite dimensional NLP, most often with discrete time variables on a time grid in $[t_0,t_f]$ of size $N_H$ steps.
+The dynamics $f(x,u)$ are discretized into $f_d$ and the integral of the Lagrange term $l(x,u)$ is approximated by a finite sum over the discrete nodes.
 Moreover, $\phi$ is the terminal cost, $g(x,u)$ are the nonlinear constraints and $g_{f}$ is the terminal constraint.
-The accuracy of the solution of~\eqref{eq:discrete_generic_ocp} depends on the number of elements $N$ in the horizon.
-Usually $N$ is derived as $(t_f-t_0)/T_s$ where $T_s$ is the sampling time.
-Therefore, to truly benefit from the predictive capabilities of MPC, $N$ is large.
+The accuracy of the solution of the discrete OCP depends on the number of elements $N_H$ in the horizon.
+Usually $N_H$ is derived as $(t_f-t_0)/T_s$ where $T_s$ is the sampling time.
+Therefore, to truly benefit from the predictive capabilities of MPC, $N_H$ is large.
 Albeit its accuracy, this comes with a computational burden and limits the RT capability, which we aim to tackle.
 In this chapter, the three most common approaches for solving a generic NLP are presented.